DawnDeWaay/tdd-amplify-react/README.md

 });
 ```

-- Rerun all of your test.
+- Rerun all of your tests.
 - Green!
 - Commit